department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/cash-out-refinance.md

 #### Find a lender.

-You’ll go through a private bank or mortgage company—not directly through us—to get a cash-out refinance loan.
+You’ll go through a private bank, mortgage company, or credit union—not directly through us—to get a cash-out refinance loan.
 Terms and fees may vary, so contact several lenders to check out your options.

 </li>